cthomas-ml/syc-syn-latents/docs/index.markdown

 ## Approaches to address sycophancy in LLMs

 In this post I'm digging into two recent publications with methods that might help reduce large language model sycophancy.
 The first is [Simple synthetic data reduces sycophancy in large language models](https://arxiv.org/abs/2308.03958), and the second is [Discovering Latent Knowledge in Language Models Without Supervision](https://arxiv.org/abs/2212.03827).
-Both papers link to GitHub repos that were used heavily in this study.
+Both papers link to GitHub repos that were used heavily in this study, and I provide a high-level summary in the Approaches section in the sidebar.

 I chose to work with the [google/flan-t5-xxl](https://huggingface.co/google/flan-t5-xxl) model because it is similar to the models used in the papers above, but [the code in this repo](https://github.com/cthomas-ml/syc-syn-latents/tree/main/code) will work with any huggingface model.